Optional Practical Training (OPT)

 Do not enroll in any academic courses: Students can only take recreational/avocational classes (Yoga or Wine tasting classes…etc) while on post-OPT.
 They cannot enroll in any academic degree or certificate programs while on post-OPT.

 If students plan to obtain a higher degree and their academic program will start before their OPT end date, students must request their SEVIS record to be transferred to their new schools.
-Their OPT will end on the date SF State transfer their SEVIS record out.
+Their OPT will end on the date SFSU transfer their SEVIS record out.

 Contact an F-1 international student advisor as soon as possible if students believe they will fail a class after they have applied for OPT.
 In some cases, they may be able to withdraw their OPT application.
 In other cases, they will continue their OPT and work part-time, while they complete their studies.
 Their OPT time will not be extended.